MCFpy/mcf/docs/source/index.rst

 Installation Guide
 ------------------

-The current **mcf** version is compatible with Python 3.12.
+The current **mcf** version is compatible with Python 3.12 and 3.13.
 For the installation you can proceed in different ways.

 You can install the package from PyPI using: